Episode 3

 Speaker C:

-So, like, that's really like 12 years where I can say, like, I'm 18 again, for real.
+So like, that's really a like 12 years where I could say, like, I'm 18 again, for real.

 Speaker C: